Your improved comprehensive NHS GP service

 When you visit a website, it may send small files to your computer called cookies.
 These cannot be used to identify you personally, but can make the website work more efficiently for you by improving the time required to access pages and reducing the number of times you need to enter information.
 Cookies also enable website owners to understand how people are using the website so they can improve the online experience they provide.
 Most browsers can be programmed to reject cookies, or to warn you before you download them, however this may hamper your experience of the websites you visit.
 Information on how to manage cookies may be found in your browser’s help button, or in more detail on websites like cookies.insites.com.

-Below you can see which cookies we use, and why we have them.
+This table tells you more about what cookies we use, and why we have them.

 Purpose of processing personal information